ianmorgan/graph-store/docs/daos.md

-# Data Access
+# Data Access (DAO)

 The basics of document storage are managed by a number of generic data access layer (referred to as Data Access Objects or DAO) in the implementation code.

 Individual documents are controlled by the [DocDao](https://github.com/ianmorgan/graph-store/blob/master/src/main/java/ianmorgan/graphstore/DocDao.kt),